 I need information about...

 Minor skin problems are common side effects of chemotherapy.
 These side effects occur because the treatment affects normal cells as well as cancer cells.
-To manage these side effects, try the tips that follow.
+To manage these side effects, try these tips.

 Use baking soda.
 Add it to your bath water, and apply it instead of deodorant.